Emla Numbing Cream (Without Dressing) 5g

 • Medicines to treat an uneven heart beat, such as mexiletine or amiodarone.

-The medicines in EMLA Cream (lidocaine and prilocaine) are passed into breast milk.
-However, the amount is so small that there is generally no risk to the child.
+Talk to your doctor, pharmacist or nurse before using EMLA Cream if you are pregnant, may become pregnant or are breast-feeding.
+The medicines in EMLA Cream (lidocaine and prilocaine) are passed into breast milk; however, the amount is so small that there is generally no risk to the child.

-Important information about some of the ingredients of EMLA Cream
+Important information about some of the ingredients of EMLA Cream:

 EMLA cream contains polyoxyethylene hydrogenated castor oil.
 This may cause skin reactions.